GaryChengld/LearningAWS/DAV-C01-preparation.md

 * By setting the timeout configuration, the build process will automatically terminate post the expiry of the configured timeout.

 * AWS CodeBuild monitors functions on your behalf and reports metrics through Amazon CloudWatch.
 These metrics include the number of total builds, failed builds, successful builds, and the duration of builds.
 You can monitor your builds at two levels: Project level, AWS account level.
 You can export log data from your log groups to an Amazon S3 bucket and use this data in custom processing and analysis, or to load onto other systems.

+* CodeBuild scales automatically, the organization does not have to do anything for scaling or for parallel builds - AWS CodeBuild is a fully managed build service in the cloud.
+CodeBuild compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
+CodeBuild eliminates the need to provision, manage, and scale your own build servers.
+It provides prepackaged build environments for popular programming languages and build tools such as Apache Maven, Gradle, and more.
+You can also customize build environments in CodeBuild to use your own build tools.
+CodeBuild scales automatically to meet peak build requests.

 #### CodeCommit
 \